 They are less common in salivary glands other than the parotid but remain the most common benign tumour of each gland.

 The gross appearance depends upon the relative proportion of epithelial elements and a stromal component which may range from myxoid to cartilage.
-Tumours with a prominent cartilaginous matrix have a bluish-gray opalescent appearance.
+Tumours with a prominent cartilaginous matrix have a bluish-grey opalescent appearance.

 Three histological types have been described:

-- myxoid (hypocellular): most common, has the highest rate of recurrence
+- myxoid (hypocellular): most common, highest rate of recurrence

-Ultrasound is also useful in guiding biopsy (both FNAC and core biopsies) but needs to be carried out with care to avoid facial nerve damage 8,9.
+Ultrasound is also useful in guiding a biopsy (both FNAC and core biopsies) but needs to be carried out with care to avoid facial nerve damage 8,9.

 When small, they have homogeneous attenuation and prominent enhancement.
 When larger, they can be heterogeneous with less prominent enhancement, foci of necrosis, and possible delayed enhancement.
 Small regions of calcification are common 1,10.

 They are commonly seen as well-circumscribed and homogeneous when small.
 Larger tumours may be heterogeneous.

 - T1: usually of low intensity

 - characteristically of very high intensity (especially myxoid type) 6

 - often have a rim of decreased signal intensity on T2-weighted images representing the surrounding fibrous capsule